JetBrains/ideavim/README.md

     * The resulting distribution file is build/distributions/IdeaVim-VERSION.zip

-    * You can install this file file using "Settings | Plugins | Install plugin from disk"
+    * You can install this file using "Settings | Plugins | Install plugin from disk"